Ddonec/puzzle/readme.md

 in this module I learned how to Declare variables using primitive principles, using various objects, using the definitions of union and interaction.

+## Complete 3rd level and get achivment: [this](https://learn.microsoft.com/api/achievements/share/en-us/Ddonec-5394/9N5MN24U?sharingId=51056E77C4FF8916)

+in this module I learned how to use interfaces in TypeScript, as well as declare interfaces with custom array types.